(65% Cabernet Sauvignon, 21% Merlot, 11% Petit Verdot, 3% Malbec)

 Agustin Huneeus Sr. embarked upon his legendary career in the wine industry over four decades ago.
 He founded premier wineries both in California and Chile, and guided others to worldwide acclaim.
 Wines and wineries achieving prominence under Agustin’s hand include Veramonte (Primus) and Concha y Toro of Chile, and Franciscan Oakville Estate, Mount Veeder, Estancia and Quintessa of California.
 He is considered a trail blazer with his Cuvee Sauvage, Napa Valley’s first wild-yeast fermented Chardonnay, and Magnificat, one of Napa Valley’s first Bordeaux style proprietary blends.
 To most vintners, a wine is a Chardonnay, perhaps, or a Zinfandel, or a Merlot.
 To Agustin, a wine is the embodiment of a place.
 Its heritage, its terroir, – its ‘somewhereness’, in his words – matters most.
 Meritage wines, those artful blends that pay tribute to the winemaker rather than to the variety, exemplify the Huneeus principle of “attaching wine to a place.”

-A variety of fermentation methods for the Cabernet Sauvignon included in this blend were used to enhance complexity and richness in the finished wine.
-Hand harvested Cabernet was fermented in 400L French oak barrels that were gently rolled throughout fermentation to bring complexity and integrated oak flavors to the wine.
+As in previous vintages, hand-sorted grapes underwent a variety of fermentation techniques to build layers of complexity and richness in this refined blend.
+Cabernet Sauvignon was fermented in 400L French oak barrels that were gently rolled throughout fermentation to add structure and showcase the grapes’ rich, supple tannins.
 All other varieties were fermented in traditional stainless steel tanks, with select lots enjoying longer skin contact to enhance the wine’s dark color and mid-palate.
-Aged 22 months in French oak barrels (75% new) before bottling, unfiltered and unfined.
+Aged 22 months in all French oak barrels, 75% new, and bottled unfiltered and unfined.

 93 points – Antonio Galloni’s Vinous Media